 Keeping to 50 grams of carbs or less daily is more difficult than it sounds, especially if you travel and eat out.
 Going over that 50 gram amount means your body can go out of ketosis and your weight loss will come to a halt.
 Severely low carb also means you aren’t feeding all your body’s hormones the fuel they need to stay in balance.
 Even though your brain may thrive on fats, your hormones need carbs to stay healthy and in balance.

 The high fat keto diet is not a high protein diet.
 In fact, if you eat too much protein that will also kick you out of ketosis, and your body will convert that extra protein into sugar.
 Your body has a protein “sweet spot” – the amount you need to maintain lean muscle mass and feel full, without overdoing or underdoing it.

 If you have issues with stomach acid production, or your gallbladder isn’t functioning optimally or has been removed, then keto may not be the right diet for you.
 You need the right amount of stomach acid to digest protein, and a healthy gallbladder is essential to break down fats.
-You may need to supplement with HCl+2 for healthy stomach acid production, and Bile Builder for gallbladder support and proper fat digestion before you transition to a higher fat diet like keto.
+You may need to supplement with HCl+2 for healthy stomach acid production, and UNI KEY Health's Bile Builder Supplements for gallbladder support and proper fat digestion before you transition to a higher fat diet like keto.